scrabbletank/farhome-rules/dmsguide.md

 The sword has 6 charges, regaining 2 charges every day as long as it is exposed to the light of dawn.
 When activating the sword, either by spending a charge or taking the Justice maneuver, you gain the effects of the spell _Radiance_ for 10 minutes.

 You may spend all charges to awaken Archeon, becoming a +3 weapon for a minute per charge spent.
-While awakwened Archeon does an extra wound of Holy damage with each attack, or 3 wounds to chaotic demons, outsiders and monstrosities.
+While awakened Archeon does an extra wound of Holy damage with each attack, or 3 wounds to chaotic demons, outsiders and monstrosities.
 In addition you may use the _Law_ maneuver.

 **Law**
 AP: 6